src-d/lookout/docs/configuration.md

 The analyzer to configure must be identified with the same `name` in the `.lookout.yml` config file as in **lookout** server configuration, otherwise, it will be ignored.

-The repository can disable any analyzer, but it can not require new analyzers nor enable those that are disabled in the **lookout** server.
+The repository can disable any analyzer, but it cannot define new analyzers nor enable those that are disabled in the **lookout** server.

 The `settings` for each analyzer in the `.lookout.yml` config file will be merged with the **lookout** configuration following these rules: